Consensys/doc.goquorum/docs/Reference/RemixPlugin/GettingStarted.md

     ![deployed_private](images/deployed_private.png)

-1. Please open a github issue or reach out to us on our [Slack](https://www.goquorum.com/slack-inviter) with any feedback or questions!
+1. Please open a GitHub issue or reach out to us on our [Slack](https://www.goquorum.com/slack-inviter) with any feedback or questions!